-Due to the size of the Constitution, the time required to review it and the date for the new constitution to come into effect being May 2023, the Monitoring Officer considers that it would be best dealt with in stages.
+Due to the size of the Constitution, the time required to review it and the date for the new constitution to come into effect being May 2023, the Monitoring Officer considered that it was best dealt with in stages.
 Once the final report is approved, the new Constitution will come into effect at Annual Council in May 2023.

-In order to review the Constitution, an informal Cross-Party Members Constitution Working Group was established and consultation with some other members has also taken place.
+In order to review the Constitution, an informal Cross-Party Member Constitution Working Group was established and consultation with some other Members has also taken place.

-Relevant sections have and will be considered by necessary stakeholders including Council Management Team and a Constitution Review Cross-Party Working Group working group, where appropriate.
+Relevant sections have been considered by necessary stakeholders including Council Management Team and a Constitution Review Cross-Party Working Group working group, where appropriate.

-The Licensing Code has been considered by the Licensing Committee.
+The Members' Licensing Code has been considered by the Licensing Committee.

-Council is asked to consider the following sections of the Constitution in this report:
+Council agreed the following sections in January 2023:

-- A. Article 1 (The Constitution)
+- Article 1 (The Constitution)

-- B. Article 2 (Members and the Council)
+- Article 2 (Members and the Council)

-- C. Article 3 (The Full Council)
+- Article 3 (The Full Council)

-- D. Article 4 (The Mayor)
+- Article 4 (The Mayor)

-- E. Article 5 (Decision-making)
+- Article 5 (Decision-making)

-- F. Article 6 (The Executive)
+- Article 6 (The Executive)

-- G. Access to Information Rules
+- Access to Information Rules

-- H. Members Licensing Code
+- Members Licensing Code